 - Live Healthy Lynchburg (www.LiveHealthyLynchburg.com), a challenged she issued to the community to lose 12 tons in 2012, which they did by summer of 2012, she continues to work on this initiative tackling childhood and adult obesity)

 - Joan loves both of her jobs because each help our community become a better place to live, work and play!

 Joan’s advice to public school students, “Go for your dreams, never give up, work hard, stay focused, and ask Beacon of Hope for assistance to make your dreams of post-secondary education a reality.”

 Leidra McQueen is the new Director of College Success for Lynchburg Beacon of Hope.
 Leidra began her time with Lynchburg Beacon of Hope as a Future Center Director at Heritage High School.
 Leidra is a graduate of Heritage High School and the University of Virginia, where she earned a Bachelor’s degree in Sociology.
 Leidra is a former member of the University of Virginia’s College Advising Corps, where she assisted hundreds of students and families through the college admissions and financial aid process in Martinsville, VA.
 After her tenure with the University of Virginia, she transitioned to the University of South Carolina’s TRIO programs in Columbia, SC.
 There she continued her work in college access and student development.
 Ultimately, her passion for student access and success in higher education for students in her hometown brought Leidra back to Virginia in 2013.
 Through Beacon of Hope, Leidra hopes to contribute to true community transformation and irreversible impact in Lynchburg City.
-Ms. McQueen can be reached at (434) 941-3145.
+Mrs. McQueen can be reached through her email or at (434) 941 – 3145.